 General FAQsWhat are the different ways to donate on YouTube?

-You can donate to U.S. nonprofits from YouTube through Fundraisers, Community Fundraisers, and donation cards.
+You can donate to U.S. nonprofits from YouTube through Fundraisers and Community Fundraisers.
 You can learn how to donate on YouTube here.

 Some of these features are only available to a small group of select creators.
 These creators are helping us pilot the features.
 Our aim is to expand these features to more creators in 2019.